 The bill H. 4255 aims to amend the South Carolina Code of Laws by introducing new provisions that enhance the powers and protections of the Attorney General in civil litigation.
-Specifically, it adds Section 1-7-95, which clarifies that when the Attorney General acts in the name of the State, they do so in the public interest and not as a representative of any state department or agency.
-This section also stipulates that such departments and agencies are not parties to these actions, and their documents are not under the Attorney General's control, while still allowing the Attorney General to represent them in a proprietary capacity.
+It adds Section 1-7-95, clarifying that when the Attorney General acts in the name of the State, they do so in the public interest and not as a representative of any state department or agency, which are not considered parties to these actions.
+Additionally, it allows the Attorney General to bring actions in a proprietary capacity on behalf of state entities.

-Additionally, the bill introduces Section 39-5-55, granting the Attorney General the authority to seek disgorgement as a remedy in certain actions, and Section 39-5-85, which establishes a privilege for materials prepared or shared with the Attorney General for law enforcement purposes.
-This privilege is designed to protect the confidentiality of investigative materials, surviving beyond the conclusion of investigations.
-The bill is set to take effect upon the Governor's approval.
+Furthermore, the bill introduces Section 39-5-55, granting the Attorney General the remedy of disgorgement in relevant actions, and Section 39-5-85, which establishes that materials prepared or shared with the Attorney General for law enforcement purposes are privileged and remain so even after investigations conclude.
+These changes are designed to strengthen the Attorney General's role in enforcing state laws and protecting the public interest.
+The act will take effect upon the Governor's approval.

 Statutes affected: